 This is an exciting opportunity for an ambitious, dynamic and imaginative individual to take one of the UK’s leading ceramics organisations forward into the next phase of its development, and to take an active strategic role in shaping its artistic future.

 The candidate may be an artist, curator or other creative leader in the contemporary arts sector with a collaborative approach to working.
 With a commitment to working on a local, national and international level they will have strong networks in the UK; a proven interest in contemporary visual arts, with an interest/specialism in ceramics; experience of strategic planning and running an organisation.

-Candidates will be informed whether they will be called for interview by Monday 4 January 2021.
-It is likely that interviews will be held in the week commencing Monday 11 January 2021, and that these interviews will be held online.
+Candidates will be informed whether they will be called for interview in the week/ commencing 8 March 2021.
+It is likely that interviews will be held in the week commencing 15 March 2021, and that these interviews will be held online.

 Please address any questions/queries or requests for an informal discussion to Iain Cartwright, Executive Director on: email@example.com

 Please submit the following by 12pm (noon) Monday 1 March 2021.